tomkaXX/Dev-challenge/README.md

 nessenger bot for a bussines
+finally add a platform > website > add your website URL and save changes once you do it -
+> Step 14
-finally add a platform > website > add your website URL and save changes once you do it - step 14 - go to app review on requests click on request permissions and features on pages_messing > Request advanced access
+ - go to app review on requests click on request permissions and features on pages_messing > Request advanced access